-Opinion on the Authority financial statements
+Opinion on the Authority's financial statements

-We have audited the financial statements of Borough of Broxbourne for the year ended 31 March 2014 under the Audit Commission Act 1998.
-The financial statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement, the Collection Fund and the related notes 1 to 37.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2013/14.
+We have audited the financial statements of Borough of Broxbourne Council for the year ended 31 March 2015 under the Audit Commission Act 1998 (as transitionally saved).
+The Authority financial statements comprise the Authority Movement in Reserves Statement, the Authority Comprehensive Income and Expenditure Statement, the Authority Balance Sheet, the Authority Cash Flow Statement, the related notes 1 to 37, and Collection Fund and the related notes 1 to 4.

+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2014/15.

-This report is made solely to the members of Borough of Broxbourne, as a body, in accordance with Part II of the Audit Commission Act 1998 and for no other purpose, as set out in paragraph 48 of the Statement of Responsibilities of Auditors and Audited Bodies published by the Audit Commission in March 2010.
+This report is made solely to the members of Borough of Broxbourne Council, as a body, in accordance with Part II of the Audit Commission Act 1998 and for no other purpose, as set out in paragraph 48 of the Statement of Responsibilities of Auditors and Audited Bodies published by the Audit Commission in March 2010.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the authority and the authority's members as a body, for our audit work, for this report, or for the opinions we have formed.

-Respective responsibilities of the Chief Finance Officer and auditor
+Respective responsibilities of the Chief Financial Officer and auditor

-As explained more fully in the Statement of the Chief Finance Officer's Responsibilities set out on page 66, the Chief Finance Officer is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2013/14, and for being satisfied that they give a true and fair view.
+As explained more fully in the Statement of the Chief Financial Officer's Responsibilities set out on page 64, the Chief Financial Officer is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2014/15, and for being satisfied that they give a true and fair view.
 Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
 Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.